Whole group photo for website.png

 The course content is tailored to address the specific challenges that you and others in the group are facing.
 While the core principles of CBT are universal, we adapt our approach to ensure that the strategies and examples resonate with your unique experiences and life circumstances.

-Throughout the course, you’ll be guided by two highly experienced psychologists who specialise in behaviour change and mental health.
+Throughout the course, you’ll be guided by a clinical psychologist who has expertise in behaviour change and mental health.
 They will lead each session, offering insights about the latest evidence to support your mental health, and helping you apply CBT techniques to your everyday life.

 You’ll be part of a small, supportive group of women who share similar experiences with anxiety or depression.
 The group setting encourages open discussion and mutual support, helping you feel connected and understood as you work through your challenges together.